Topic No. 363: Tenant Financial Hardship Applications

 - Operating and Maintenance Expense Rent Increase

-For all other types of rent increases or passthroughs, including general obligation bond passthroughs, annual and banked rent increases, and rent increases authorized by the Costa-Hawkins Rental Housing Act, financial hardship relief is not available.
+For all other types of rent increases or passthroughs, including annual and banked rent increases or rent increases authorized by the Costa-Hawkins Rental Housing Act, financial hardship relief is not available.

 A Hardship Application should only be filed after the tenant has received either a rent increase notice from the landlord or a Rent Board decision approving the rent increase or passthrough.
 Once the tenant has filed the Hardship Application, the tenant does not have to pay the passthrough or increase unless the Rent Board issues a final decision denying the Hardship Application.